Mathematical Analysis of Subwavelength Resonance in Elastic Metascreen: Introduction

 The remainder of the paper is organized as follows.
 In Section 2, we present the mathematical formulation of elastic metascreen and the incident elastic wave.
 In Section 3, we give the explicit expression of quasi-periodic Green's function of Lam\'{e} system with Dirichlet boundary condition and introduce layer potential operators with some important properties for subsequent discussions.
 With the help of layer potential operators, we transform the problem into a system of integral equations.
-In Section 4, we derived of the existence of sub-wavelength resonances when the shear modulus of inclusions tending to infinity.
-We also calculated the near-field and far-field approximation of elastic field, from which we could tell that the field inside scatterer and far-away from metascreen drastically varies during occupance of subwavelength resonance.
-In Section 5 we proved the absence of subwavelength resonance for the case that the shear modulus of the background going to infinity.
+In Section 4, we deduce the existence of sub-wavelength resonances when the shear modulus of inclusions tending to infinity.
+We also calculate the near-field and far-field approximation of elastic field, from which we could tell that the field inside scatterer and far-away from metascreen drastically varies on the occasion of subwavelength resonance.
+The absence of subwavelength resonance for the case that the shear modulus of the background going to infinity is presented in Section 5.